Do you have a project you want to discuss with BUMP? We’re always interested to hear about it.

 Training

-We currently offer training on three topics – 1) budget-friendly high-quality in-house video production, 2) social media strategy with a focus on thought leadership and 3) how you can deploy our Idea Sprint methodology inside your own organisation.
-Because training is not our core business, we tend to be priced higher than training agencies with packages ranging from 6,000 – €10,000.
+We currently offer training on three topics based on the exact methodologies we apply to run Bump – 1) budget-friendly high-quality in-house video production, 2) LinkedIn strategy with a focus on thought leadership and video and 3) Podcast Lab, a group training for podcast production.
+Because training is not our core business, we tend to be priced higher than training agencies with bespoke training sessions for individual organisations from 6,000 – €10,000.
 This is because from experience we know what it takes to leave participants feeling that the training was excellent (instead of their default “meh”) : multiple senior trainers, hands-on interactivity, a bit of theatre to keep people awake and excited and plenty of small group or even one-on-one follow up after the training.

 Questions we hear a lot.